ihmeuw/rra-tools/README.md

     touch("path/to/file.txt", mode=0o664)
     ```

-### Parallel Processing
+### Parallel Processing with Multiprocessing

 The `parallel` module provides a utility to run a function of a single argument in
-parallel across a list of inputs.
+parallel across a list of inputs using multiprocessing.

 ```python
 from rra_tools.parallel import run_parallel